kritikos-io/StructuredLogging/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Have you followed the guidelines in our [Contributing](../.github/CONTRIBUTING.md) document?
 * [ ] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?
+* [ ] Does your pull request target an open issue?

 ### New Feature Submissions